msavoury-carecloud/deepstream.io-website/src/tutorials/core/permissioning/readme.md

 ## Requirements

 For this tutorial, you need to know how deepstream [server configuration](/docs/server/configuration/) works.
-Since deepstream allows separate permissioning of actions involving records, events, (client) presence, and RPCs, you do not need to know about capabilities you are not interested in.
+Since deepstream allows separate permissioning of actions involving records, events, (client) presence, and remote procedure calls (RPCs), you do not need to know about capabilities you are not interested in.
 Nevertheless, for this tutorial we assume you know how records work so that we can present examples.
 Moreover, deepstream offers user-based permissioning and in order to use this capability, you need to be familiar with [user authentication](/tutorials/core/security-overview/) in deepstream.

 ## An Example